tanmayi-dev/fcc-data-visualization/Notes.md

 - It's possible to add effects that highlight a bar when the user hovers over it with the mouse.
 So far, the styling for the rectangles is applied with the built-in D3 and SVG methods, but you can use CSS as well.

 - You set the CSS class on the SVG elements with the `attr()` method.
 Then the `:hover` pseudo-class for your new class holds the style rules for any hover effects.s

+### Add a Tooltip to a D3 element

+- A tooltip shows more information about an item on a page when the user hovers over that item.
+There are several ways to add a tooltip to a visualization.
+This challenge uses the SVG `title` element.

+- `title` pairs with the `text()` method to dynamically add data to the bars.